memeyankm/beginner-projects/README.md

 - Write a program to check if a number is a palindrome or not.
 - For example 12321 is a palindrome since it reads the same forward and backwards.

+### GUI based Calculator

+- An arithmetic and exponential calculator, similar to the Casio/TI ones used in offices.
+- The main idea being to implement the use of GUI and not command line, so that it can be wrapped for deployment.
+- Going through this, you will learn:
+    - How to create GUI programs in python.
+    - The technicalities of Tkinter eg: buttons and python OOPS.
+    - Hard-coding some somplex operaions like factorial, clear and all clear buttons.

 ## Solutions
 - [aekanshd](https://github.com/aekanshd/beginner-projects/tree/master/solutions/python)